gdgd009xcd/CustomActiveScanForZAP/README.md

 ![InputVectors](assets/images/activescaninputvectors.png)

-2. Why does this scan hang at 37% on the scan integration gauge?<br>
+2. Why does this scan hang at 37% on the scan progress gauge?<br>
 it's not a my addon's problem. it's a DOM XSS Active scanner rule addon problem.<br>
 it uses browser for detecting DOM XSS, but it cannot handle browser for unknown reasons.<br>
-You may setting browser id in [tools-options->rule configuration->rules.domxss.browserid] to avoid this problem. value is "firefox", "firefox-headless"(default), "chrome", "chrome-headles".<br>I use "chrome-headless".
+You may setting browser id in [tools-options->rule configuration->rules.domxss.browserid] to avoid this problem. value is "firefox", "firefox-headless"(default), "chrome", "chrome-headless".<br>I use "chrome-headless". or you can import CustomScan.policy file to avoid this problem.

-3. I think this addon is not working.<br>
+3. CustomScan.policy file<br>
 If you have any doubts whether this scanner is actually being called, you can import the [CustomScan.policy](CustomScan.policy) file.
-This policy forces the use of CustomScan when invoking active scan. using guide is follows:<br><br>
+This policy forces only the use of CustomScanRules when invoking active scan. using guide is follows:<br><br>

    1) download [CustomScan.policy](CustomScan.policy)
    2) select menu [Analyse->Scan Policy Manager->import], and load CustomScan.policy file.